 How to Stop Living Paycheck to Paycheck

 You can stop living paycheck to paycheck by living below your means rather than beyond your means.
 That requires earning more than you spend and saving the difference.
-The obvious steps to take are to increase your income and to live more frugally.
+The obvious steps are to increase your income and to live more frugally.

-Once you have downsized your lifestyle, you can find relief quicker than you might think.
-And some changes may only be temporary.
+Once you have downsized your lifestyle, you can find relief quicker than you might think, and some changes may only be temporary.
 For example, you might have to work a part-time job for a short time until your debt is paid off.

 Tips for Those Living Paycheck to Paycheck